A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (2016) Fritz Schweiger , \emph{Continued Fractions and their Generalizations: A Short History of $f$-expansions}, Docent Press, Boston, ISBN 9781942795933.
-From the introduction: ``This book is about the history of $f$-expansions, their theory, their application, and their connection to other parts of mathe-matics$\ldots$ As a kind of background theory we occasionally use the language of fibred systems ." $g$-adic expansions of real numbers , where $f(x)=\tfrac{x}{g}$, and continued fraction expansions , where $f(x)=\tfrac{1}{x}$, are given as ``prominent examples" of $f$-expansions; the latter are reviewed in Chapter 2, the former in Chapter 3.
+From the introduction: ``This book is about the history of $f$-expansions, their theory, their application, and their connection to other parts of mathematics$\ldots$ As a kind of background theory we occasionally use the language of fibred systems ." $g$-adic expansions of real numbers , where $f(x)=\tfrac{x}{g}$, and continued fraction expansions , where $f(x)=\tfrac{1}{x}$, are given as ``prominent examples" of $f$-expansions; the latter are reviewed in Chapter 2, the former in Chapter 3.
 Infinite products are briefly covered in Chapter 4.

-Chapter 5 looks at \textsc{Kakeya 1924} , which attempted to unify $g$-adic expansions and continued fractions under a common general form --- the precursor by twenty years of Bissinger's $f$-expansions.
+Chapter 5 looks at \hyperref[Kak1924]{\textsc{Kakeya 1924}} {Kakeya, S\^{o}ichi}, which attempted to unify $g$-adic expansions and continued fractions under a common general form --- the precursor by twenty years of Bissinger's $f$-expansions.
 (Schweiger amusingly laments subsequent authors' completely coincidental permutations of some of Kakeya's terminology and notation.)
-Continued cotangents and \textsc{Lehmer 1938} are the subject of Chapter 6.
-Chapter 7 discusses \textsc{Bissinger 1944} and \textsc{Everett 1946} , which introduce $f$-expansions based on, respectively, increasing and decreasing functions $f$; the chapter's closing comments concern \textsc{Rechards 1950}.
+Continued cotangents and \hyperref[Leh1938]{\textsc{Lehmer 1938}} are the subject of Chapter 6.
+Chapter 7 discusses \hyperref[Bis1944]{\textsc{Bissinger 1944}} and \hyperref[Eve1946]{\textsc{Everett 1946}} , which introduce $f$-expansions based on, respectively, increasing and decreasing functions $f$; the chapter's closing comments concern \hyperref[Rec1950]{\textsc{Rechards 1950}}.

 The Borel-Bernstein Theorem is taken up in Chapter 8, while ergodic properties of $f$-expansions are discussed in Chapter 9.
-Chapter 10 reviews the work of R\'{e}nyi {R\'{e}nyi, A.} and others in extending Bissinger's definitions, including the distinction between those $f$-expansions with independent versus dependent digits.
+Chapter 10 reviews the work of R\'{e}nyi {Renyi@R\'{e}nyi, A.} and others in extending Bissinger's definitions, including the distinction between those $f$-expansions with independent versus dependent digits.
 Chapter 11 considers Gauss's investigations into functional equations involving tails of continued fraction representations, and Kuzmin's general result that proves one of Gauss's conjectures.
-This leads to Chapter 12, L\'{e}vy's {L\'{e}vy, P.} alternate proof of the Gauss conjecture based on ``the \emph{dual algorithm} or the \emph{natural extension} of continued fractions."
+This leads to Chapter 12, L\'{e}vy's {Levy@L\'{e}vy, P.} alternate proof of the Gauss conjecture based on ``the \emph{dual algorithm} or the \emph{natural extension} of continued fractions."